cosminadrianpopescu/vim-sql-workbench/README.md

 either opening a sql buffer with `SWSqlOpenDirect` and then executing `WbStoreProfile`.

-Once you have your profiles created, you can use `SWDbExplore` or `SWSqlOpen` with the desired profile as argument and you will connect to the database.
+Once you have your profiles created, you can use `SWDbExplorer` or `SWSqlOpen` with the desired profile as argument and you will connect to the database.

-For example, `:SWDbExplore myProfile` will open a database explorer using the profile `myProfile`.
+For example, `:SWDbExplorer myProfile` will open a database explorer using the profile `myProfile`.
 Or `SWSqlOpen myProfile /tmp/myfile.sql` will open the file `/tmp/myfile.sql` as an sql buffer.
 Any command launched from the buffer will be using the `myProfile` profile.